Resize & Crop

 .:alignment

-— horizontal and vertical offsets in percents separated by,
+— horizontal and vertical offsets in percentage values separated by comma (,

-Percent values are a position of cropped area based on the selected tag location and should end with%
+The offsets represent a position of cropped area that is based on the selected tag location (for instance, a face).
+The offset percentage values should end with%

 orp